 Atonement in Yom Kippur: Revelation in the synagogue

 Atonement essentially means “covering”.
 The Hebrew word is “kapara”, which is from the same root as “kippur” and also “kippa”, the yarmulke head covering worn by Jewish men as a symbol of covering their sin before God.
-The cover of the ark of the covenant is called the “mercy seat”, and it’s also a cover.
+Even those who don’t usually wear a kippa will put one on in synagogue on Yom Kippur.
+The top of the ark of the covenant with the angels wings covering it is called the “kaporet”: the cover, or mercy seat.
 This mercy seat plays a key part in the original Yom Kippur commandments.
 Much blood is sprinkled on it to purify first of all the priest and his household, but then the whole house of Israel.
 Yom Kippur provided cover for Israel’s sin, but it points to a greater atonement to come, that of Yeshua the Messiah.
-There are many hints and pointers towards the Messiah and how He would ultimately take away sin once and for all both in the biblical instructions and even in many of the traditions that have developed among the Jewish people.
+The sacrifices performed by the priests are no longer needed as atonement for sin, and indeed, there are no more sacrifices, and there’s no temple.
+Jesus not only covers our sin but He has paid for it in full and removed it as far as the East is from the West.

 There are now about a million Jewish people1 who believe in Jesus today, but the majority of the world’s 14 million Jews do not know or follow Him.
 But it happens quite often on Yom Kippur that Jewish people sit there in the synagogue and start thinking about sin, about sacrifice… and then the revelation comes.